-Pass-through entities are also required to accept federally negotiated indirect cost rate (NICRA) rates for subaward recipients, unless otherwise required by statute or regulation.
-For subaward recipients that do not have a NICRA, the passthrough entity may use a negotiated rate between them from previous negotiation or may allow use of a de minimis rate as described above in this section.
+Recipients are also required to accept federally negotiated indirect cost rate (NICRA) rates for subaward recipients, unless otherwise required by statute or regulation.
+For subaward recipients that do not have a NICRA, the passthrough recipient may use a negotiated rate between them from previous negotiation or may allow use of a de minimis rate as described above in this section.